Sireesha2203/internassignment/readme.txt

-->open cmd and Type "pip3 install pymongo" to install pymongo module ->Now open The Repository in local directory using VSCode ->Now open import.py file in Python_Mongo_Importer and run the python file
+->open cmd and Type "pip3 install pymongo" to install pymongo module ->Now open The Repository in local directory using VSCode ->Now open import.py file in Sample_Data_Import_Mongo and run the python file

 ===>Installing All neccessary modules to run the app